Pucca: Key Chain books

-German translations

-There is also an ongoing manhwa series in Korea of Pucca and Garu traveling around the world through an enchanted board game.
-Their fellow travelers include friends Abyo, Ching, Ssoso, and villains Tobe and the Vagabond Ninja Clan.
-It has been translated into Chinese, Spanish, and German.

 Video games

 There is a WiiWare game called Pucca's Kisses Game, which is an action-platformer about Pucca trying to chase Garu around perilous levels and obstacles just to catch Garu and kiss him.
 This game was developed by Otaboo, and was published by BigBen Interactive.
 Pucca's Kisses Game was released in Europe and Australia on February 4, 2011, and in North America on February 14, 2011, for 800 Wii Points.
-On February 14, 2011, the game was re-released in Europe as a retail disc entitled Pucca's Race for Kisses for the Wii console.
+On February 14, 2011, the game was re-released in Europe as a retail disc entitled Pucca's Race for Kisses for the Wii.

-Another game, developed for iOS, called Pucca n' Friends, was developed by Mob Crete.
-The game lets players play as Pucca as she prepares food and serves it to her customers, growing her restaurant as the game continues.

-The game title, "Pucca Power Up", was announced by Rising Star Games was released on May 13, 2011, for the Nintendo DS.
-The game is being made with a partnership between the pre-mentioned game company and the franchise's creator, Vooz.
-It is set for a release in the UK and, likely, in Australia, but no general European release was initially announced.
-Later, Rising Star Games announced that the release would be for the entire PAL region, with the game arriving in the UK first.
-The game was released in Europe on May 13, 2011, and in North America on September 13, 2011.
+A Nintendo DS video game titled Pucca Power Up was released by Rising Star Games on May 13, 2011.
+It was made with a partnership between the pre-mentioned game company and the franchise' creator, Vooz.
+Later, Rising Star Games announced that the release would be for the entire PAL region, with the game arriving in the United Kingdom first.
+The game was released in Europe on May 13, 2011, and in North America the same year on September 13.